Brian Anderson Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 20th in MLB.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 18th in the league.

-- The Padres' 4.59 team ERA ranks 17th among all league pitching staffs.
+- The Padres have the 15th-ranked team ERA among all league pitching staffs (4.49).

-- The Padres rank 17th in baseball in home runs given up (17 total, 1.1 per game).
+- The Padres rank 14th in baseball in home runs allowed (17 total, 1.1 per game).

-- Lugo (2-0) gets the start for the Padres, his third of the season.
+- The Padres will look to Darvish (0-1) in his third start of the season.

-- His last time out was on Sunday against the Atlanta Braves, when the right-hander went six innings, surrendering one earned run while allowing five hits.
+- His most recent time out came on Monday against the New York Mets, when the righty went 6 1/3 innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.